Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

    kubectl get ingress -n open-banking-developer-portal
    ```

 4. Verify that one ingress has been provisioned.
-It must have a public ip or a dns value in the ADDRESS column.
+It must have a public ip or a dns value in the ADDRESS column:

    ```
        NAME         HOSTS                           ADDRESS                       PORTS     AGE